FinTech Management

 Year: 1

-This module provides an understanding of the regulatory compliance issues critical to a role in financial services in the 21st Century.
+This module provides an understanding of the regulatory and compliance issues critical to a role in financial services in the 21st Century.

 Project Management